privy-open-source/design-system/src/styleguide/check-radio/index.md

     </template>
   </Checkbox>
 </div>
-<Caption class="!text-subtle">Usage: This option selection is only showing title text and subtitle.
+<Caption class="!text-subtle dark:!text-dark-subtle">Usage: This option selection is only showing title text and subtitle.
 This component usually used when the option is pretty clear described using text only, so the icon/image doesn’t required.</Caption>

 #### Title Only
 <div class="py-4">